amit-sawhney/amazon-product-relation-analysis/final_project_proposal.md

 ## Dataset Acquisition and Processing
 We will use the dataset from: http://snap.stanford.edu/data/amazon0302.html.
 The data is in a list of edges, so we will load each of these edges into a graph data structure.
-Furthere processing is not necessary since the data set is already cleaned.
+Further processing is not necessary since the data set is already cleaned.
 We will remove any edges that are not complete where both nodes exist in the data set.
+We can directly load the data by parsing the .txt file using the c++ file read.

 ## Graph Algorithms